Ahourashr91/persian-cms/README.md

 # React + Vite

-This project is made vite js

-this project is a persian cms
+This project is a persian cms